Tealium/tealium-ios/README.md

 * If you have **account specific questions** please contact your Tealium account manager

 ## Change Log

+- 5.0.3 Bug Fixes
+    - Protections added to the collectDispatchURL that may have caused crashes at launch time
+    - Lifecycle module update fixing errant isFirstLaunch data source with subsequent events
+    - Simulator stripping run script added to Sample Apps

 - 5.0.2 Lifecycle Module & Sample App Added
     - TealiumIOSLifecycle.framework and sample app added to Support folder